 She didn’t look dangerous.
 That, more than anything else, made Lightsong inclined to believe Blushweaver’s concerns.

-I’ve been in the court for far too long, he thought, sighing to himself as she smiled pleasantly to the queen.
+I’ve been in the court for far too long, he thought, sighing to himself as he smiled pleasantly to the queen.
 All my life, actually.

 She was a small thing, much younger than he had expected.
 Barely a woman.
 She looked rather intimidated as he nodded his head to her, waiting while Llarimar and his priests arranged his furniture.
 Then, he sat down, accepting some grapes from the queen’s serving women, even though he wasn’t hungry.

 “Your majesty,” he said.
-“A pleasure to meet with you, I’m sure.”
+“It is a pleasure to meet with you, I’m sure.”

 The girl paused.
 “You’re sure?”
 “Figure of speech my dear,” Lightsong said.
 “A rather redundant one--which is quite appropriate, since I am a rather redundant person.”